-Using VLSFO as reference, the study finds that in 2030, assuming increased bunkering to compensate for differences in LCV values between fuels, the additional TCO is projected to be around 161-162% higher for vessels fuelled with bio-methanol and biomethane than for vessels fuelled with VLSFO.
-However in 2050, bio-methanol additional TCO is projected to be at around 36-37%, while for biomethane is projected to be at around 165% due to its expected increased price expectations towards 2050.
-For oil-based biofuels, the TCO analysis shows that by 2030 FT-diesel and HVO may have a competitive cost with an additional TCO at just 36-41%, while in 2050 these fuels can even have a lower cost when compared to ships fuelled with VLSFO.
-For FAME, the TCO analysis estimates an additional cost of 90-91% in 2030 decreasing towards 31% in 2050.
+Using VLSFO as reference, the study finds that in 2030, assuming increased bunkering to compensate for differences in LCV values between fuels and also considering carbon pricing, the TCO is projected to be almost twice as high (around 92-94% higher) for vessels fuelled with bio-methanol and biomethane. .
+By 2050, the price gap between VLSFO and both biomethane and bio-methanol is expected to decrease, with the price gap between VLSFO and biomethane being higher.
+Considering carbon pricing, the TCO for vessels fuelled with bio-methanol may by 2050 even be lower than for vessels fuelled with VLSFO.
+For oil-based biofuels, the analysis shows that by 2030 FT-diesel and HVO may be comparable to VLSFO in terms of TCO, with the TCO even being lower than for VLSFO vessels by 2050 if carbon pricing is considered.
+Considering carbon pricing, for FAME, the TCO analysis estimates an additional cost of 40% in 2030 and lower TCO compared to VLSFO by 2050, at a level comparable to bio-methanol.